chisui/dakka/thesis/main.md

 The implementation of the Actor framework and important design decisions will be discussed in detail.
 I will also show that exessive usage of the type system has some downsides that mostly relate to the maturity of Haskell's dependent typing features.

+## Motivation

+Parallel programming is very important in the current tech environment and will become even more so.
+Single processor cores are not getting significantly faster, instead more cores are added to a single processor.
+As a result efficiently utilizing contemporary processors requires workloads to be processed in prallel.
+When dealing with parallelism the typesystem normally is not helpful in preventing bugs.

+Destributed systems systems are also becoming more and more important with the advent of the Internet of Things (IoT).
+For IoT devices, it becomes even more important that software is bug free.
+Depending on the kind of deployment it may be hard to debug a device.
+Rolling out patches is also a hard task that would be nice to avoid if possible.

+Actor systems provide a way of modeling programs that is particularly suited for parallel and distributed execution.
+There are many systems that use Actor systems for exactly that purpose.
+The Erlang language and the Akka framework for the Java Virtual Machine (JVM) are two of the most prominent examples.
+There exists also cloud-haskell for GHC Haskell.

+When creating an Actor system, types may be used to check the behavior of a single actor internally, but not often properties about the Actor system as a whole.
+That may make it possible for example to send messages to Actors that could never exist in the Actor system, or send messages to Actors that those can not handle.

+Haskell provides a strong type system that can be used to express these kinds of invariants.
+Unfortunately the only major Actor framework for Haskell does not utilize it to do so.

 ## Goals

 I want to create an Actor framework for Haskell that leverages the type system to constraint Actor behaviors to minimize unexpected sideeffects.